-Note: An ongoing landslide at Pretty Rocks is impacting bus service.
-In 2022, buses will travel no further than Mile 43 of the 92-mile long Denali Park Road.
+Note: Due to the Pretty Rocks Landslide, buses are traveling no further than Mile 43 of the Denali Park Road.

-Tour bus trips begin and end at various locations around the entrance of the park—they do not pick up at campgrounds along the Denali Park Road, and they are not set up for passengers to disembark and re-board.
+Tour bus trips begin and end at various locations around the entrance of the park—they do not pick up at campgrounds along the Denali Park Road and they are not designed for passengers to disembark and re-board.
 Transit buses are a better option for passengers who want to get off the bus to hike, picnic, etc.

-Normally, there are a few different bus tours from which to choose.
+There are a few different bus tours from which to choose.
 All tours are conducted by certified driver-naturalists who will provide a guided, informative trip into the park.
-Tour buses are tan-colored, to help them stand out from a distance.
+Tour buses are tan-colored and transit buses are green to help you identify the different types of buses in the park.
 Descriptions of each tour are below.

-The National Park Service does not operate any of these tours.
-Questions concerning departure times, ticket refunds, etc., should be directed to Doyon/Aramark Joint Venture, the concessionaire who operates these tours.
+The National Park Service does not operate these tours.
+Questions concerning departure times, ticket refunds, etc., should be directed to Doyon/Aramark Joint Venture, the concessioner who operates these tours.

 Focusing on the rich natural and cultural history of the park, this 4 ½ to 5-hour tour travels to Primrose Ridge (Mile 17).

 Several interpretive stops enhance the experience, with an hour of time spent exploring off the bus.
 Beginning with a stop at the Denali Bus Depot, learn about the creation of the Denali Park Road with the film “Across Time and Tundra.”
 Next, visit the historic Savage Cabin to learn how the cabin was once used and how it continues to be used today.
 Finally, stop at Primrose Ridge to experience a memorable Alaska Native presentation that will enlighten you with how the land has been used for nearly 10,000 years!